osum4est/django-socksync/README.md

 ```

 ### Functions
 Functions can be used to call a function on the server from the client or vise versa with arguments.
+Note that a
+function on the server will only be called if the server subscribes to it on all the clients that should have access.

 Call a function:
 ```json5